rchain-community/rchain-community.github.io/content/docs/running-rnode-docker.md

 # Running RNode (Docker)

 This chapter helps you to start a rnode instance.
-With this you are connecting to existing validator on mainnet, testnet or creating a local network on your pc.
+With this you are connecting to existing validator on mainnet, testnet or creating a local network on your computer.

 ## Docker Setup (Beginners)

-If you are new and want to start your local rnode (docker) instance on your pc with only a few clicks: Then follow this [tutorial](/dapps/setup-docker/)
+If you are new and want to start your local rnode (docker) instance on your pc with only a few clicks: Then follow this [tutorial](/dapps/setup-docker/).

 ## Docker Setup (Experts)